niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Solar Panel Installation

+!!! warning
-``⚠️ Warning: Do not connect the battery wire until all installation steps are complete.
-Failure to follow this instruction may result in equipment damage.``
+    Do not connect the battery wire until all installation steps are complete.
+Failure to follow this instruction may result in equipment damage.

 ![Derail Solar Panel](assets/solar_center.jpg){: style="height:350px;width:350px"}